icopy-site/awesome/docs/awesome/awesome-cl.md

 * [ABCL](https://common-lisp.net/project/armedbear/) - Armed Bear Common Lisp; targets the JVM, compiles to bytecode.
 [Standard conformance][4].
 [GNU GPL3][2] with [Classpath exception][3].
 * [CMUCL](https://github.com/CodyReichert/awesome-cl/blob/master///www.cons.org/cmucl/) - An implementation from Carnegie Mellon University.
 Public domain.
 * [GNU CLISP](http://www.clisp.org/) - A GNU implementation; contains a compiler and an interpreter.
 [Standard conformance][6].
 [GNU GPL3][2].
 * [CLASP](https://github.com/drmeister/clasp) - a new Common Lisp implementation that seamlessly interoperates with C++ libraries and programs using LLVM for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
-[LGPL2.1][11] (https://github.com/CodyReichert/awesome-cl/blob/master/and others).
+[LGPL2.1][11] (and others).
 * [Corman Lisp](https://github.com/sharplispers/cormanlisp) - a Common Lisp development environment for Microsoft Windows running on Intel platforms.
 [MIT][200].

 Proprietary:

 * [Lispworks](http://www.lispworks.com/) - an integrated cross-platform development tool for Common Lisp.
 * [Allegro CL](https://franz.com/products/allegro-common-lisp/) - provides the full ANSI Common Lisp standard with many extensions.
-* [MOCL](https://wukix.com/mocl) - CL as a library for mobile devices (https://github.com/CodyReichert/awesome-cl/blob/master/iOS & Android) and OSX.
+* [MOCL](https://wukix.com/mocl) - CL as a library for mobile devices (iOS & Android) and OSX.

 JSON
 ====